pdcGithub/my-javabean-generator/README.md

       This is the directory where the entity is stored after it is generated.
       This parameter can also be used to specify the output folder for scaled images.
 Please ensure that the folder has write permissions.
+    -ende, --encrypt_or_decrypt
+      How to handle it: ENCRYPT / DECRYPT.
+      Possible Values: [ENCRYPT, DECRYPT]
     -fc, --file_charset
       The character set used when the file is saved.
     -haz, --height_after_zooming